Insurance — cumulative since 2019-Q2

-Insurance CPI — YoY
+Insurance — most recent quarterly YoY

 Insurance CPI Trend